nalej/docs/tutorials/appDeployment_wClusters.md

 It creates a basic application descriptor for you (called `appDescExample.json`in this case), with a Wordpress instance and a mySQL database associated to it.
 To learn more about them, please visit [this link](https://daisho.atlassian.net/wiki/spaces/NP/pages/582713431/Application+descriptors), where you can find an extensive tutorial on how to make your own.

+##### Adding the application descriptor to the system

 After creating the application descriptor, the next step is adding it to the system, which can be done with the following command:

 ```bash
 ./public-api-cli app desc add --descriptorPath=/pathtodescriptor
 ```

 It returns an application descriptor ID, which we will need for deploying an instance of this application.

+##### Deploying the associated instance

 And how would we deploy that instance?
 With this other command:

 ```bash
 ./public-api-cli app inst deploy --descriptorID=xxxxxxx --name=name-app --description XXXXXX